 - Intensive outpatient program (IOP)

-- Outpatient program (OP)
+- Outpatient rehab (OP)

 In each of these outpatient programs, people can develop the skills that will help them avoid their triggers, manage cravings and other addiction symptoms, deal with challenges in a healthy manner, and resist relapse.